mit-cml/appinventor-sources/README.md

 If you need to switch back to a branch that does contains the Blockly and Closure Library sources in the tree, you will need to run the command:

-    $ git submodule deinit --all.
+    $ git submodule deinit --all

 to clear out the submodules ___before switching branches___.
 When switching back, you will need to repeat the initialization and update procedure above.